Barry-Fraser-Anderson/GuitarMan/README.md

 # GuitarMan

-An MVC exercise.

-Sorting by Artist or Title is supported.
-Clicking on the 'link' button open the link in another window.

-It is still a 'work-in-progress'.
-In particular, I intend to add extra sections for music theory, chords, tips etc.

-## Description

 A bookmarks manager using C# ASP.NET MVC.

 I wrote this as I found that my browser bookmarks 'Music' folder was becoming tricky to navigate.

 I am already finding it useful.

+## Description

+Sorting by Artist or Title is supported by clicking the column header.

+Clicking on the 'link' button opens the link in another window.

+It is still a 'work-in-progress'.
+In particular, I intend to add extra sections for music theory, chords, tips etc.

 ## Screenshots